squillace/helm-multinode/README.md

 	helm init --service-account=tiller --node-selectors beta.kubernetes.io/os=linux

-## Step Three: All Windows manifests or Helm charts should tolerate the Windows nodes
+## Step Four: All Windows manifests or Helm charts should tolerate the Windows nodes
 Now let's use Helm to deploy an application that tolerates those nodes -- an application container that requires a Windows node.
 If you want to see how a manifest might look, have a look at the `helloIIS.withtolerations.yaml` file in this repository.
 But for helm, let's deploy the exact same application (a simple Internet Information Services -- IIS -- instance), with a Windows node tolerance, by issuing the following command.
 From the root of this repository, type:

 	helm install --name IIS HelloIIS/hello-iis-chart